kalchakra13/DrugGPT/README.md

 ## Bugs or Questions?

-If you encounter any problems when using the code, or want to report a bug, you can open an issue or email hongjian.zhou@exeter.ox.ac.uk and fenglin.liu@eng.ox.ac.uk.
+If you encounter any problems when using the code, or want to report a bug, you can open an issue or email hongjian.zhou@cs.ox.ac.uk and fenglin.liu@eng.ox.ac.uk.
 Please try to specify the problem with details so we can help you better and quicker!